 We can also observe a case of substitution of terms when both $term \Rightarrow qterm$ and its reciprocal are strong rules.
-For instance, with the query of networks, the rule $rights \Rightarrow reserved$ and its reciprocal $reserved \Rightarrow rights$, appears with a support of 2.3% and a certainty factor of 1.
+For instance, with the query of networks, the rule rights $\Rightarrow$ reserved and its reciprocal reserved $\Rightarrow$ rights, appears with a support of 2.3% and a certainty factor of 1.
 This means that these two terms are equivalent to be used as additional terms to refine the query.

 Regarding the information retrieval effectiveness values, as we add terms to the query, in our experiments the precision increases while the recall decreases.
 For instance, let us suppose again the example of the user looking for documents related to genetic in the field of Computer Science.
-If the user submit the query with only the term genetic, the recall value is 1 while the precision value is of 0.16 in the top-ranked first 100 documents.
-As the rule $programming \Rightarrow genetic$ has a support of 6% and a certainty factor of 1, it will be selected to show to the user the term programming to be added to the query.
+If the user submits the query with only the term genetic, the recall value is 1 while the precision value is of 0.16 in the top-ranked first 100 documents.
+As the rule programming $\Rightarrow$ genetic has a support of 6% and a certainty factor of 1, it will be selected to show to the user the term programming to be added to the query.
 With the refined query, the recall decreases to 0.375, but the precision increases to 1.

-8 Conclusions and Future Work
+8 Conclusions

-We have presented a possible solution to the Information Retrieval problem of guery refinement in the web by means of fuzzy association rules.
-The fuzzy framework allows to represent documents by terms with an associated weight of presence.
-This representation improves the traditional ones based on binary presence/ausence of terms in the document, since it allows to distinguish between terms appearing in a document with different frequencies.
+A possible solution to the Information Retrieval problem of query refinement in the web by means of fuzzy association rules has been presented in this paper.
+The fuzzy framework allows us to represent documents by terms with an associated weight of presence.
+This representation improves the traditional ones based on binary presence/ausence of terms in the document, since it allows us to distinguish between terms appearing in a document with different frequencies.
 This representation of documents by weighted terms is transformed into a transactional one, so text rules can be extracted following a mining process.

 From all the extracted rules, a selection process is carried out, so only the rules with a high support and certainty factor are chosen.
 The terms appearing in these rules are shown to the user, so a semi-automatic query refinement process is carried out.
 As it has been shown in the experimental examples, the refined queries reflect better the user's needs and the retrieval process is improved.
 The selection of rules and the chance to make the query more general, specific or to change the terms with the same meaning in order to improve the results lead us to consider this approach an useful tool for query refinement.
+Acknowledgments This work is supported by the research project Fuzzy-KIM, CICYT TIC2002-04021-C02-02.